hyundai-robotics/doc-hi6-operation/book.md

 1. While pressing the &lt;shift&gt; key on the teach pendant, touch the \[Block Editing\] button on the right side of the JOB program window.
 Then, the block editing mode will be activated.

-2. Place the cursor on the desired line using the &lt;↓/↑&gt; keys on the teach pendant and then press the &lt;enter&gt; key.
+2. Place the cursor on the desired line using the &lt;↓/↑&gt; keys on the teach pendant and then press the <<b>ENTER</b>> key.
 Then, the line on which the cursor is placed will be selected as the start line of the block.

 ![](../../../_assets/image_354.png)